GerardCB/TAED2-fAIrytale/Model card.md

 ![pareto](https://huggingface.co/CompVis/stable-diffusion/resolve/main/v1-variants-scores.jpg)

 Evaluated using 50 PLMS steps and 10000 random prompts from the COCO2017 validation set, evaluated at 512x512 resolution.
 Not optimized for FID scores.

+The fine tunned version of fAIrytale is still to be evaluated.

 ## Environmental Impact

 **Stable Diffusion v1** **Estimated Emissions**